fafalone/WinDevLib/README.md

 ### Updates

+**Update (v6.6.254, 11 Dec 2023):**\
+-Added UI Animation interfaces and coclasses\
+-Added Radio Manager interfaces and some undocumented coclasses to use them.\
+-Added IThumbnailStreamCache and coclass ThumbnailStreamCache.
+Note: Due to simple name potential conflicts, flags prefixed with TSC_.
+A ByVal SIZE is replaced with ByVal LongLong; copy into one.\
+-Added additional event trace APIs; coverage of evntrace.h is now 100%.\
+-Additional BCrypt APIs sufficient for basic public key crypto implementations.\
+-Added remaining transaction manager APIs; coverage of ktmw32.h is now 100%.\
+-Added all remaining .ini/win.ini file APIs.\
+-Added misc other APIs.\
+-Added memcpy alias for RtlMoveMemory (in addition to CopyMemory and MoveMemory)\
+-Several event trace APIs and transaction API improperly used 'As GUID', which is undefined in tbShellLib and will refer to the unsupported stdole GUID.\
+-Reworked the way the REASON_CONTEXT union was set up; the old version would likely not work as implied.\
+-(Bug fix) KSIDENTIFIER union size incorrect.

 **Update (v6.5.263, 06 Dec 2023):**\
 -Added numerous missing shell32 APIs.\
 -Some additional kernel32 APIs, bringing coverage of fileapi.h to 100%.\